 Data Quality Issues Impacting Target Setting

-- Determine if there are issues and ensure data for the indicator data is high-quality.
-Consider factors such as data completeness, accuracy, timeliness, and relevance.
+- Determine if there are issues and ensure data for the indicator are high-quality.
+Consider factors such as data completeness, accuracy, timeliness, and relevance

 - Identify if activities implemented to facilitate the collection of high-quality data have been effective (e.g., training to address reporting requirements, checking and validating data entry, and ensuring that the right people are collecting the right data)